pubnub/javascript/titanium/README.md

 to millions of web and mobile clients simultaneously.

 #### API Usage Summary
 API Usage summary follows.
-But checkout the real working examples in examples 3.3/mobile!
+But checkout the real working examples in examples/mobile

 And be sure to checkout how easy it is to run the demo chat application with this quick video demo: https://vimeo.com/57166260